acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

           (in honor of Martin Luther King Jr. Day) and continuing through June 19, 2024, ( in honor of Juneteenth), Uncle

-          Nearest will donate $1 for every Uncle Nearest Old Fashioned sold to raise up to $1.4 Million for Historically Black Colleges and Universities (HBCUs) to provide one full in-state tuition scholarship to
+          Nearest will donate $1 for every Uncle Nearest Old Fashioned cocktail sold to raise up to $1.4 Million for Historically Black Colleges and Universities (HBCUs) to provide one full in-state tuition scholarship to